Dawglife/Kubernetes/Readme.md

 2.Next we will create the service in order be able to access the container.

 ```
-kubectl create -f /git/kubernetes-workshop/master/pods/kube-ui-rc.yaml
+kubectl create -f /git/kubernetes-workshop/master/pods/kube-ui-svc.yaml
 ```

-3.Access the UI with you favourite browser.
+3.Access the UI with your favourite browser.

 ```
-Point your brows to the public IP and port.
+Point your browser to the public IP and port.
 http://<your_master_public_ip>:8080/ui

 This will redirect you to the following location.